Get HELP and MONEY to rid your Boulder foothills community of noxious weeds! Apply Now

-This is a weed that can be very harmful to people and has few or no predators, so it can crowd out the diverse native plants that make up our local flora.
+This is a weed that can be very harmful to people and has few predators, so it can crowd out the diverse native plants that make up our local flora.
 This can cause significant damage to our native ecosystems, and the State of Colorado has determined that it poses an economic and environmental threat to our State.
 State law actually requires eradication by property owners.
 Our program, however, is not about enforcement – it is about awareness and providing assistance to encourage effective eradication of this dangerous weed.

-If you have an infestation that is particularly large or hard to access, and need to hire a contractor to help with eradication, you can apply for partial reimbursement from our cost share program.
+If you have an infestation that is particularly large or hard to access and need to hire a contractor to help with eradication, you can apply for partial reimbursement from our cost share program.
 We will reimburse half of the cost of treatment, up to $500.
 Please request only what you need so our fund goes as far as possible.

-We also encourage you to keep an eye out for noxious weeds on your property and to treat them if you find any!
+WRV also works to eradicate other invasive species, including tamarisk, Mediterranean sage, Russian olive, and teasel (video).
+We encourage you to keep an eye out for noxious weeds on your property and to treat them if you find any!
 The Colorado Department of Agriculture has detailed guides to the identification and treatment of all of Colorado’s weeds.
 Thanks for helping us protect our native flora and fauna!